chrisquinnr/getFxApp/README.md

 Visiting the site root `/` will return default values from the gem.

-The forex feed cand be queried using GET params thus
+The forex feed cand be queried using URLS constructed thus

-`/?curr=JPY&date=20170-02-02&amt=40`

-Or, using a URL path thus:

 `/JPY/2017-02-02/40`

-Or, the (forthcoming) UI will allow various combinations of these three params (currency, date, amount).
+A simple UI is currently showing the conversion to euros as our default currency.
+Maniuplating the URL shold return the forex rate for the supplied currency, to euros, for the amount supplied, on the date supplied.

+## Next Steps
+* Add more advanced UI features (to / from currency selector)
+* Move date param to final url option (easier optional handling)
+* Define an easier way to bootstrap the xml